 A number of years ago I wrote a blog post about why knee replacement surgery in your 40’s was a bad idea.
-I get more comments from that post than any other post written to date and quite a few of the comments are from angry people who are indignant at my suggestion that they should just wait in pain.
+I get more comments from that post than any other written to date and many are from angry people indignant at my suggestion that they should reconsider having the surgery so early.

 How Long Does the Average Knee Replacement Last?